aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 > The flu vaccine is safe during pregnancy.
 This study, as well as many others, have consistently shown that flu vaccine is safe.

+(In the next section, I will show that RCTs of flu vaccines tell a different story)

 In summary, I think Paul should not have used the Verstraeten study to argue the safety of thimerosal or non-live vaccines.
 I then looked at the [Andrews study](https://publications.aap.org/pediatrics/article-abstract/114/3/584/67149/Thimerosal-Exposure-in-Infants-and-Developmental?redirectedFrom=fulltext?autologincheck=redirected), which was the next largest in his list.
 This was also a retrospective observational study, of 109,863 children in the UK.
 It compared various development outcomes between those who got more doses of DT or DTP vaccines vs those who got fewer.
 Results: